 Formby Beach offers more seasoned runners an amazing, sandy terrain through the dunes and onto the beach.

-Television fans will recognise scenes from BBCs Peeky Blinders featuring Tom Hardy were shot here – another great place to see the sun set.
+Television fans will recognise scenes from BBCs Peaky Blinders featuring Tom Hardy were shot here – another great place to see the sun set.

 Every Saturday, runners can take part in a free 5km timed Park Run.
 There is no minimum speed requirement, at Croxteth Park, you can run for your own enjoyment.

-If you’re in the Formby area but don’t fancy the struggle of sand running, a jog through the woods in Freshfield is a great alternate.
+If you’re in the Formby area but don’t fancy the struggle of sand running, a jog through the woods in Freshfield is a great alternative.

 The path takes you from Freshfield Train Station, through the golf club and through the woods all the way up to Ainsdale.